ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

 ### MS-OXCPRPT

-Six scenarios are designed to verify the server-side, testable requirements in MS-OXCPRPT test suite.
+The six scenarios are designed to verify the server-side, testable requirements in the MS-OXCPRPT test suite.
 The following table lists the scenarios designed in this test suite.

  Scenario  |  Description
 :------------ | :-------------
   S01\_QueryDataFromObject        |       Validates the operations used for querying data from an object.
   S02\_SetDataForObject           |      Validates the operations used for [setting data](#S2) for an object.
-  S03\_QueryDataFromStreamObject  |   Validates the operations used for querying data of stream object.
+  S03\_QueryDataFromStreamObject  |   Validates the operations used for querying data of a stream object.
-  S04\_SetDataForStreamObject     |   Validates the operations for setting data for stream object.
+  S04\_SetDataForStreamObject     |   Validates the operations for setting data for a stream object.
-  S05\_AsynchronousScenario       |  Validates the operations used for asynchronous transition.
+  S05\_AsynchronousScenario       |  Validates the operations used for an asynchronous transition.
   S06\_TestCommonObjectProperties |  Validates the common object properties.

 ### MS-OXCROPS

-12 scenarios are designed for this test suite to verify the server-side, testable requirements in MS-OXCROPS test suite.
+The twelve scenarios are designed for this test suite to verify the server-side, testable requirements in the MS-OXCROPS test suite.
 The scenario S01\_LogonROPs relies on the second SUT.
 Some steps of the test cases will not be run if the second SUT is not available.
 The following table lists the scenarios designed in this test suite.